With the first day of school in the books, CMS still faces serious staffing shortage

 CHARLOTTE, N.C.
-(FOX 46) – CMS is now offering incentives to fill a worker shortage of bus drivers, substitute teachers, and H-VAC workers.
+(FOX 46 CHARLOTTE) – Charlotte-Mecklenburg Schools is now offering incentives to fill a worker shortage of bus drivers, substitute teachers, and H-VAC workers.

 “We’re very excited to be able to offer that recruitment incentive now,” said Christine Pejot, the Chief Human Resources Officer for CMS.

-“I’m understanding that we’re already getting some interest based on those incentives.”
+“I’m understanding that we’re already getting some interest based on those incentives,” Pejot said.

 It’s been two full years since we’ve seen this many kids going into CMS classrooms on the first day.